 The traffic shift along Temple Ave. is now in place.
 Drivers traveling eastbound from the Boulevard can use the left lane for through travel and the right lane to access the I-95 ramps.
 Drivers traveling westbound are shifting slightly to the shoulders for westward travel towards the Boulevard and the I-95 ramps.
 Crews will begin demolishing the eastbound bridge over the next few weeks.
 No travel lanes are expected to be closed for the week of Aug.
 21-27.

 Ridge Rd. remains closed at Temple Ave. for the duration of the project.
 Drivers can follow the short posted detour: take N. Temple Ave. back to Ridge Rd.

-At least one travel lane in each direction will remain open on Temple Ave. at all times during construction.
 Drivers are encouraged to use an alternate route to avoid delays.
 Project photos are now available.

 Subscribe for email updates.